 City of Charleston Endorsements

-City Council District 4: Robert Mitchell
+City Council District 4: Robert Mitchell (Re-Elected)

 Robert Mitchell is the longest serving member on Charleston City Council and has earned a great deal of respect from his fellow councilmembers and constituents.
 He currently serves as chair of the Community Development Committee, one of the most powerful committees in the city.
 Mitchell believes that flooding, the rapidly rising cost of housing and educating our young people are the top three critical issues facing the city.
 He is known for his ability to communicate with constituents of diverse backgrounds and can often be seen walking the streets late into the night and early morning hours positively engaging his citizens.